MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com5-inprocessserverdll.md

 ## Description

 Specifies the path and processor architecture of an in-process server DLL.
+This schema introduces some minor changes in syntactic validation from the com4 schema.

 ## Element Hierarchy
 [\<Package\>](element-package.md)